 These colourful and healthy canapés are sure to go down a storm with family and friends.
 And they help to get some colour and variety into your five-a-day.

 Our spicy seafood skewers make a great choice of healthier Christmas party food.
-They’re low in fat and can be eaten or cold.
+They’re a high protein snack and are low in fat, and you can eat them hot or cold.

 Non-alcoholic Christmas drink